Sustainable Maize Bread ~ Modern-Day Homestead Bread

 Look at all those scratches on this four-year-old stove!
 That's good use!

 After an hour, or as soon as the dough mixture has doubled in size, heat the oven to 425º.
 Do not let the bread dough rise longer.
-Too much acid can be created in over-proofing that will ruin the loft of this bread.
+Over-proofing can create too much acid, ruining the loft of this bread.
 More isn't better here.

 The mixture will be wet, flat, and lumpy.
 This is normal.
 Owning a silicone spatula for 20 years is not.
 I prefer wooden tools but went all fancy for the blog.

-Place the mixture in a greased 10-inch skillet or casserole dish and set it on the heating pad on high again to let it rise again while the oven warms up.
+Place the mixture in a greased 10-inch skillet or casserole dish and set it on the heating pad on high again to let it rise.
+Heat your oven to 425 degrees.